 Alongside the individual support project which has been running since 2013, we have been hoping to develop a wider community initiative.
-During a recent visit (February 2016) by Rowena Field, Debbie Conlon and Lama Lhakpa Yeshe, discussions with members of the local community indicated that one of the hindrances to both integration and the ability to find work was the language barrier and low literacy rates among the refugee population.
+During a recent visit (February 2016) by Rowena Field and Debbie Conlon in discussion with members of the local community indicated that one of the hindrances to both integration and the ability to find work was the language barrier and low literacy rates among the refugee population.

 With a longer term goal of trying to empower Tibetan exiles to help themselves we are trying to get a community centre up and running where it will be possible to provide educational opportunities for those adults who did not have the benefit of schooling in Tibet.
 We also hope to provide classes in conversational Hindi and English, which will be useful in communicating with both locals and tourists.

 There is also interest in using the centre as a base for a Tibetan Women’s group, a place for elderly people to meet and as a base for exploring ways of collaborating with others in local environmental improvements.